Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Memory care in Brattleboro, Vermont, is consistent with state and regional trends, offering a specialized and supportive environment for those with memory issues.
 While it is more costly than other types of senior living, it provides the critical services needed for those with dementia or Alzheimer's, and its pricing is competitive when compared to nearby cities in Vermont.

-West River Valley Assisted Living Residence excels at providing dementia and Alzheimer’s care in Windham county, Vermont.
-It can accommodate a maximum of 42 senior citizens.
-West River Valley Assisted Living Residence provides luxury amenities that include wandering prevention system, dressing and grooming assistance and color-coded rooms to assist with memory to any seniors who reside in Townshend, VT and nearby areas.
-West River Valley Assisted Living Residence is situated at 461 Grafton Road, 05353 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.
+West River Valley Assisted Living Residence excels at providing dementia care services in Windham county, Vermont.
+It can accommodate no more than 42 dementia residents.
+West River Valley Assisted Living Residence offers upscale amenities that include tranquil and secure outdoor areas, staff nurses trained in dementia care and special dementia and Alzheimer’s programs to increase feelings of comfort to any dementia sufferers who reside in Townshend, VT and nearby areas.
+West River Valley Assisted Living Residence is located at 461 Grafton Road, 05353 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

 Memory care services in Brattleboro, Vermont, are vital for individuals living with conditions like Alzheimer's or dementia, providing specialized care and support.
 One common question among families in Brattleboro is whether Medicare will cover the costs of these services.